U.S. Entry Visa Sticker/Stamp Requirements

 • Up-to-date resume/CV of MIT program advisor, if applicable.

-IMPORTANT: The ISO recommends students to prepare a wide range of documentation, as detailed above, in advance of a which could significantly aid a student’s visa sticker/stamp interview.
-Accordingly, applicants should be prepared to provide additional documentation regarding their area of study and research when applying or renewing a visa sticker/stamp.
+IMPORTANT: The ISO recommends that students prepare a wide range of documentation, as detailed above, before a student’s visa sticker/stamp interview, which could significantly aid in their application.
+Accordingly, applicants should be prepared to provide additional documentation regarding their area of study and research when applying for or renewing a U.S. visa sticker/stamp.

-Additionally, it’s important to note that while a student should bring an extensive array of documentation to an interview, it’s advisable to only present the specific documents and/or information requested by the consular officer Students should keep all responses succinct and to the point, avoiding unnecessary elaboration.
+Additionally, it’s important to note that while a student should bring an extensive array of documentation to an interview, it’s advisable only to present the specific documents and/or information requested by the U.S. consular officer.
+Students should keep all responses brief and concise, avoiding unnecessary elaboration.

 Back to Top